Pre-requisite University Requirement

 The applicant must have a job offer from a SPC-approved training centre in advance before applying as a pharmacist in Singapore.

-h Pre-Registration Exams and Training (Could be partially exempted)
+Pre-Registration Exams and Training (Could be exempted partially)

 The period of pre-registration training ranges from 3 – 12 months: an accelerated period of 3 – 6 months is dedicated for those who have already registered in foreign countries; the full year course is for fresh graduates without any prior training experience.
 However, it should be noted that the final decisions are subjected to SPC.
 During the preregistration training, you will also be required to take a compulsory Forensic Examination relating to Pharmacy Laws in Singapore as well as a competency assessment.